 Are you looking for a new and different way to put a spin on the classic “book report?”
 This activity will enable your child to practice important literary skills such as summarizing, identifying main characters and events, sequencing, and writing a critique of what she has read.
 She'll be using her creativity and her writing and drawing skills, while building up those always-important critical thinking faculties that she'll use in many years to come.
-This is an excellent activity to complete over a holiday or summer break or even during a vacation.
+This is an excellent activity to complete over a holiday, during summer break, or as a Back to School project.
 The best part is, all of the items she'll need to complete this project are probably already in your home!

 What You Need:

 - Crayons and/or markers

 - Upon completion of a favorite novel or story, your child can use this activity to “sum up" the book and let others know about her opinion of what she has just read.
 Begin by having her decorate the front of the file folder with the title and author of the book, her name and a colorful picture about the book using the crayons or markers.

 - Next, have her write a summary of the book on the lined paper.
 For her summary she should think about the main events and characters of the story, and try to give a brief but clear account of these points as well as the overall theme.
 Her summary should be no longer than one side of a page of lined paper.
 When she is finished, help her glue it on the inside, left side of the folder.